KevinG182/kevgomezdev/posts/soles-secretary.md

 [SOLES at the SHPE National Convention 2019!](https://drive.google.com/file/d/19yIjKYszGcvFX69hFnrzUKwwy4iThyhe/preview)

-I have a passion for design and making short films, I am experienced with **Adobe's Creative Cloud Suite** of Products and included are two examples of my work.
-The **above link** is a short documentary of our teams journey attending the **SHPE National Convention** in Phoenix, AZ and below is a short parody of the intro to the **2005 show "The Office"** to promote our social events!
+A hobby of mine is making short films, I am experienced with **Adobe's Creative Cloud Suite** of Products and included are two videos we made.
+The **above link** is a short documentary of our teams journey attending the **SHPE National Convention** in Phoenix, AZ and below is a parody of the intro to the **2005 show "The Office"** to promote our social events!

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/UsERILxaefM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>